 You want the audience to remember your message, so it is best not to cram too many talking points into your video.
 Chances are, people will forget about them if they find themselves overwhelmed by too many things.
 Choose the most important message and stick to it.

 Make your videos short (the 120-second length is not a rule; it is a guide), succinct (discuss your key message in a simple and relatable language), and sweet (does your video hit the right spots?)
 If it instills a specific kind of emotion and headspace on the viewers, then you’ve done your job well.
-There are flings that you want to remember because they were good memories; that’s the kind of fling your explainer video should aspire to be.
+There are flings that you want to remember because they make good memories; that’s the kind of fling your explainer video should aspire to be.